 - The Authority:

 - Bo Dallas (Taylor Rotunda, real life son of Mike "Irwin R. Schyster" Rotunda and brother of Windham "Husky Harris/Bray Wyatt" Rotunda) got a lot of this through 2013.
-In January, he was entered into the Royal Rumble where he proceeded to eliminate Wade Barrett (the reigning Intercontinental Champion at the time), get into a feud with Barrett about this, and proceed to go over him clean in a singles non-title match.
+In January, he was entered into the Royal Rumble where he proceeded to eliminate Wade Barrett (the reigning Intercontinental Champion at the time), got into a feud with Barrett about this, and proceeded to go over him clean in a singles non-title match.
 While WWE tried to recreate Maven's infamous elimination of The Undertaker and push Dallas right out of the gate, most fans saw him as a generic, incredibly green babyface who made Barrett look bad.
 WWE did catch onto this after a while and took him back to NXT.
-But even there he continued to be a powerful force, winning the NXT Championship by defeating legit fan favorite Big E. Langston (an act that caused the live audience to turn their back to the ring following the victory and any other time Bo is seen).
-NXT capitalized on this by turning him into an disingenuous, egotistical heel that believes the fans love him even though they hate his guts.
-Since returning to the main roster in 2014, Dallas has been booked (quite effectively) as an annoying motivational speaker who tells fans and other wrestlers to "BO-LIEVE!" while simultaneously being patronizing and condescending.
-Thanks to this gimmick, it looks like he's successfully been Rescued from the Scrappy Heap and has escaped his earlier X-Pac Heat, despite his midcard status.
+But even there, he continued to be a powerful force, winning the NXT Championship by defeating legit fan favorite Big E. Langston.
+NXT capitalized on this by turning him into an disingenuous, egotistical heel that believed the fans love him even though they hated his guts.
+Since returning to the main roster in 2014, Dallas was booked quite effectively as an annoying motivational speaker who told fans and other wrestlers to "BO-LIEVE!" while simultaneously being patronizing and condescending.

 - As Mark Henry was walking to the ring for a match against CM Punk on the April 2, 2012 edition of Raw, a fan behind him held up a sign◊ that said this:note